urschrei/convertbng/usage.rst

 |  This module exposes two methods:

-|  ``util.convertbng()`` – pass lists (or Numpy arrays) of lons, lats, or single values.
+|  ``util.convertbng()`` – pass sequences of lons, lats, or single values.
 Returns a list of two lists containing Easting and Northing integers (longs), respectively
-|  ``util.convertlonlat_list()`` – pass lists (or Numpy arrays) of Eastings, Northings, or single values.
+|  ``util.convertlonlat_list()`` – pass sequences of Eastings, Northings, or single values.
 Returns a list of two lists containing Longitude and Latitude floats, respectively

 Installation